 The Board of Trustees of the University of Illinois v.
 Micron Technology, Inc. (2:11-cv-02288, Northern District of Illinois) – Defending Micron against claims of infringement regarding three patents related to semiconductor manufacturing steps.
-The Court issued judgment in favor of Micron on its claims of non-infringement and invalidity.
+The court issued judgment in favor of Micron on its claims of non-infringement and invalidity.

 Marvell Semiconductor et al v.
 Commonwealth Scientific and Industrial Research Organisation (6:07-cv-204, Eastern District of Texas) – Took over lead role representing Marvell and preparing its case for trial.
-The litigation settled favorably just before trial following a claim construction order from the Court.
+The litigation settled favorably just before trial following a claim construction order from the court.

-International Trade Commission Proceedings
+U.S. International Trade Commission proceedings